BlackManta1/Machine-Learning-App/README.md

 - [x] Design Inspiration took from : Snapchat and Yuka (I am a huge fan of these two apps)
 - [x] Date V1 : 12 July 2019

-A good gif is worth more than a long speech. :)
+Some screenshots worth more than a long speech. :)
-Coming soon

-Some screenshots :
 ![IMG_1511](https://user-images.githubusercontent.com/46055179/61126440-775f0180-a4bd-11e9-8caf-c3ccbb20b81a.PNG)
 ![IMG_1510](https://user-images.githubusercontent.com/46055179/61126438-775f0180-a4bd-11e9-953c-589cfacbd040.PNG)